jason-ash/jtash/src/posts/20190322-riddler-baseball.md

    - Dice roll (1,3): move from "1 strike, 1 out, runner on second" to "0 strikes, 1 out, bases empty".
 Reward of +1 for the single runner that scored.
    - Dice roll (6,6): move from "0 strikes, 2 outs, bases loaded" to "0 strikes, 2 outs, bases empty".
 Reward of +4 because this was a grand slam.

 Now that we have the tools to describe our game, we need to specify all possible states, all possible transitions between states, and the rewards associated with each move.
 We'll use python to do the heavy lifting.
-The full code can be found at the bottom of this article or as a <a href="https://gist.github.com/ashanalytics/7ec1ffccea90ca58c9d1613736eb5a81" target="_blank">github gist</a>.
+The full code can be found at the bottom of this article or as a <a href="https://gist.github.com/ashanalytics/7ec1ffccea90ca58c9d1613736eb5a81">github gist</a>.

 # Creating States